aaronsaray/PHProblemLogger/README.md

 **Session variables are not being logged.**
 Make sure that you are calling `session_start()` somewhere before the error happens.
 This library will not attempt to start a session just to report on the content of it.

+**My own custom exception handler is not firing**
+Make sure that you've made a new instance of `Handler` **after** you've defined your custom exception handler.
+If you're using any other sort of exception handler queueing system, this may not work.

+**I am not seeing any of the logs from PHProblemLogger in the output**
+This could be happening for a number of reasons.
+First, note that the log level of `ERROR` is being used to log the exceptions and errors.
+Verify that your log writer is configured to write that log level.
+Second, you may want to verify that PHProblemHandler's exception handler hasn't been removed.
+When you call `set_exception_handler` it returns the previous exception handler.
+Use a debugger to validate that the exception handler is still set.
+A quick and dirty solution is to use the following code to verify this: `var_dump(set_exception_handler(function(){}));` - which should return a callable that reflects the PHProblemHandler function of `Handler::handleException`.

 ## About